 Trauma and Therapy

 Trauma is making headlines as a major component for mental illness, addiction and disease.
 We define trauma as any experience where an individual experiences an event as overwhelming and beyond their capacity to handle emotionally or physically.

 This definition includes loss of attachment experiences as ‘traumatic’.
 This can include abandonment, growing up with addicted, distracted or self-centred parents, neglect, abuse or any other experience as kids that felt unmanageable.

 As kids, our brains properly develop when we experience secure attachment with caregivers.
-This means that we are responded to, acknowledged, loved and supported.
+Secure attachment means being responded to, acknowledge, loved, and supported.
 When we felt scared, we were comforted, when we were happy and excited, we were celebrated.
 When we were angry, we were acknowledged and had someone to explain confusing things.

 Unfortunately, for many, this was not their early experience.
 If you grew up in a family that wasn’t responsive in this way, many will internalize this ‘trauma’.
 Parents who were too busy, addicted, stressed or not able to regulate their own emotions have a difficult time doing this for their children.
-The consequence are the struggles that really are universal.
+The consequence is the struggles that really are universal.

 We all struggle in one way or another.
 At Therapy for People, our therapeutic techniques are designed to help anyone who is struggling – not just the mentally unwell or unfit individual.
 The average person who isn’t where they want to be in life will benefit from making contact with us.

 Therapy really is for everyone.